BPeacker/LLM-for-irAEs/README.md

 ### Data Sources

-Due to protected health information (PHI) included in the data sources, we are unable to provide the dataset used in this code.
-We will attempt to create sample data using simulated patients and will include it in the repository when available.

 The dataset used in this code, ```demo_reports.rdata``` contains the following information in this format:

 | Patient_ID | Adjudicated_Case    | Text    |